binarystash/wp-publish-notifications/README.md

 This is a simple Wordpress plugin that emails registered users when a post or page is published.
 The email contains the post's title and its content.

+The plugin was written to demonstrate WP Cron and WP Mail.
+Emails are sent in batches ( 10 emails/minute ).

 It may serve as basis for a full-featured subscribers plugin.

 ## Installation